Helenalin: In vitro anti-inflammatory and anti-neoplastic effects

 The efficacy of helenalin for treatment of pain and swelling, when applied topically, is not supported by the current available evidence at doses of 10% or lower.
-For doses higher that 10%, more research is required whether those remain safe and are more efficient than the current available medications.
+For doses higher than 10%, more research is required whether those remain safe and are more efficient than the current available medications.

 Application

 In former times, plant extracts containing helenalin were used as a herbal medicine for the treatment of sprains, blood clots, muscle strain and rheumatic complaints.
 Currently helenalin is used topically in homeopathic gels and microemulsions.
 Helenalin is not FDA-approved for medical application.